What Describe the Relationship Between Edge Computing and Cloud Computing?

 What is Cloud Computing?

 The cloud is basically the internet.
 Cloud computing also often comes with varying definitions depending upon who defines it and to which field one belongs.
 You come across many different definitions because IT companies, academics, industry specialists, and analysts define cloud computing as they deem fit.
 Such descriptions are usually aligned with their professional backgrounds.
+Cloud computing is all about running workloads within the cloud.

 Cloud computing is a service provided to you by other companies which you can access using the internet.
 One can access hardware and software services just by connecting to the cloud service provider’s network.
 Here are some definitions of cloud computing: